quazi-irfan/R-Language-Google-Summer-of-Code-Application-2020/README.md

 summary(lm(Divorce ~ MedianAgeMarriage + Marriage, data=d))
 ```
-Here is the summery of the fitted model, and here we can see that the values of the regression coefficient and their standard error.
+Here is the summary of the fitted model, and here we can see that the values of the regression coefficient and their standard error.
 We can see the Median Age is an important predictor in predicting Divorce rate.

 ```console
 Coefficients: